szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 467:** Make Sunray be able to kill undead regadless of their magic damage resistance

 This component makes the spell usable against undead, even if they're immune to magic damage resistance (or very resistance).
 It should inflict now 100% of the health in damage, and as such, killing them always.
+Additionally, magic resistance does not affect the spell.

 </details>